Delimara Power Station

 The Delimara power station is located near Marsaxlokk in the southeast of Malta and is the newest power plant in Malta.
-It was put into operation in 1992 and redeveloped in the 2010s.
+It was put into operation in 1992 and redeveloped to LNG in the 2010s.

 Setup

 The Delimara Power Station includes four electricity generation plants, with a total combined nominal installed capacity of 537.8 MW.

 The two units in regular operation are: